Mimicoctopus1/6ame/README.md

 "hit": "punch"
 }`
 and then hit does the same thing as punch)
-* If you would like users to use their OJVJPJ.glitch.me account with your own remix of this game, insert this somewhere in your HTML file:
+* If you would like users to use their OJVJPJ.glitch.me account with your own remix of this game, insert this somewhere in your JS file:
 `
-<unimono-account></unimono-account>
-`
-and this in your JS file:
-`
 import account from "https://unimono.sytes.net/account.js" `
-and you're ready to go!
+and you're ready to start.
 In the JS file, you can use these functions:
 `
 account.requestAccess(function() {/*Do something*/}, function() {/*Do something else*/}) /*This will open a popup for the user to grant access to your site.*/
 `